History of Tyler Perry in Timeline

 October 2, 2012: Partnership with Oprah Winfrey Network (OWN)

-On October 2, 2012, Tyler Perry entered into an exclusive multi-year partnership with Oprah Winfrey and her Oprah Winfrey Network (OWN).
+On October 2, 2012, Tyler Perry established an exclusive multi-year partnership with Oprah Winfrey and her Oprah Winfrey Network (OWN), focusing on bringing scripted television content to the network.

 October 19, 2012: Release of Alex Cross